Outpatient Care for Burn Injuries

-Some people can sustain burns that are easily managed as an outpatient while others need to be hospitalized for their burn management.
-There are three risk factors that determine those that need to be hospitalized for their injuries:
+When you are evaluated for a burn injury in a hospital or emergency department, they will determine whether or not you can go home.
+Follow the doctor’s instructions carefully and be prepared to return to the emergency room or doctor’s office for follow-up until the burn heals.
+Some people can sustain burns that are easily managed as an outpatient, while others need to be hospitalized for their burn management.
+Three risk factors determine those that need to be hospitalized for their injuries:

-• Patients who are older than the age of 60.
+- Patients who are older than the age of 60.

-• The presence of a total body surface area burned at 40 percent or greater.
+- The presence of a total body surface area burned at 40 percent or greater.

-• Having an inhalation (lung) injury.
+- Having an inhalation (lung) injury.

 The death rate for someone having none of the above risk factors is only 0.3 percent.
 On the other hand, the death rate for having all three risk factors is around 90 percent.
-Some of what goes into the decision of who needs to be hospitalized and who doesn’t is whether or not there are other pre-morbid diseases, other trauma, specific injuring agents or difficult body areas to treat at home.
-Social situations need to be taken into account for whenever it is decided to send the patient home.How Age Affects the Outcome
+Some of what goes into the decision of who needs to be hospitalized and who doesn’t is whether or not there are other pre-morbid diseases, other trauma, specific injuring agents, or difficult body areas to treat at home.
+Social situations need to be taken into account whenever it is decided to send the patient home.How Age Affects the Outcome

-On the other hand, patients over the age of 70 have a poorer prognosis with half of the people dying even with a 30 percent total body surface area burned.
-Any patient that needs an IV for fluid resuscitation should be placed into the hospital.
-When hydrated and pain is controlled, the patient may then go home to be treated.
-The depth of the burn is important but not as important as the extent of the burn.
-Depth of burn can be easily identified when comparing a superficial sunburn to a deep, full thickness burn.
-Unfortunately, there are a lot of gradations of burned skin and tissue that aren’t always noted in the early stages of getting burned.
+On the other hand, patients over the age of 70 have a poorer prognosis, with half of the people dying even with a 30 percent total body surface area burned.
+Any patient that needs an IV for fluid resuscitation should be placed in the hospital.
+When hydrated and pain is controlled, the patient may go home to be treated.
+The depth of the burn is essential but not as important as the extent of the burn.
+When comparing a superficial sunburn to a deep, full-thickness burn, the depth of the burn can be easily identified.
+Unfortunately, there are a lot of gradations of burned skin and tissue that isn’t always noted in the early stages of getting burned.Physical and Mental Illness

 Pre-morbid conditions can be just as important as the nature of the burn itself.
-People who have psychiatric illnesses, epilepsy, diabetes mellitus, alcoholism or sedative abuse, dementia, obesity, steroid use, heart problems, immune deficiency or lung problems may need to be hospitalized just so those conditions can be managed along with the burn injury or because they have more complications than other people.
+People who have psychiatric illnesses, epilepsy, diabetes mellitus, alcoholism or sedative abuse, dementia, obesity, steroid use, heart problems, immune deficiency, or lung problems may need to be hospitalized just so those conditions can be managed along with the burn injury or because they have more complications than other people.

 Where the burn or burns are located on the body determines whether or not they can go home from the emergency room.
-If there is a burn on the face for example that can cause swelling of the eyelids and diminished vision, there is a good reason to hospitalize the patient until the swelling goes down.
+If there is a burn on the face, for example, that can cause swelling of the eyelids and diminished vision, there is a good reason to hospitalize the patient until the swelling goes down.
 Burns that go all the way around an extremity can cause dangerous swelling and a lack of circulation to the extremity.
-If the swelling is severe, the burn surgeon may have to make cuts in the extremity in order to restore circulation and lessen tissue pressure.
+If the swelling is severe, the burn surgeon may have to make cuts in the extremity to restore circulation and lessen tissue pressure.

-High voltage electrical burns (greater than 1000 volts) generally need observation in a hospital and those injured from low voltage sources may suffer from dangerous arrhythmias that usually show up shortly after the injury or not at all.
-An electrocardiogram should be performed on all electrically-injured patients.
+High voltage electrical burns (greater than 1000 volts) generally need observation in a hospital.
+Those injured from low voltage sources may suffer from dangerous arrhythmias that usually show up shortly after the injury or not at all.
+An electrocardiogram should be performed on all electrically-injured patients.Home Care for Burns

-The most painful burns are those that occur from partial thickness or blistering burns.
+The most painful burns occur from partial thickness or blistering burns.
 In an emergency setting in a hospital, morphine is the most likely choice for pain control.
 Things like Tylenol or acetaminophen with codeine can also be helpful for home use.
 If oral pain medication is ineffective, you may need to be hospitalized for stronger pain control.

 Tar and asphalt are more difficult than dirt to remove and require special solvents and waxes to clean up the wound.

-Dressing the wound with gauze has several benefits.
+Dressing the wound in gauze has several benefits.
 It can decrease the pain of the burn and can help soak up burn fluid.
 It can also protect the wound from the outer environment.
 Burns of the face do not generally have to be dressed but can be coated with a triple antibiotic ointment.
 Dressings are changed as often as necessary, depending on the amount of drainage coming from the wound.
 It could be as often as twice daily.
 Antibiotics by oral means should only be used if the wound is already infected.
-A tetanus shot should be gotten from the doctor’s office or emergency department if it is not up to date.
+A tetanus shot should be gotten from the doctor’s office or emergency department if it is not updated.
 You should expect some itching as the wound heals, which can be problematic for healing.

-Benadryl® or diphenhydramine can be used to control itching and, if the wound is well on the way towards healing, lotions can diminish the scratching.
+Benadryl® or diphenhydramine can be used to control itching, and if the wound is well on the way toward healing, lotions can diminish the scratching.
 Cold compresses can help, too.
 Aloe vera or similar gels can cool the burn and lessen itching.Sacramento Burn Injury Lawyer